vbrich/DocuSignJWTNodeJS/readme.txt

 1. 3600 is 1 hour for our JWT, with no refresh token
 2. AuthCodeGrant is 8 hours plus a 30 day refresh token, then a new login required
-3. Ignore the code that comes back from the consent call when using JWT.
-That is specific to AuthCodeGrant